teeerevor/suckingallthefun/src/_posts/2017-06-29-the-incubator.md

 up more real estate in your womb and leaching the very calcium from your bones.
 But after the hangover clears (hello second trimester and my appetite), you’re observant as hell, and your gunt is pointing obnoxiously at these peasants who have newly received the information.
+Your heightened senses can smell
-You can smell every odour in the building including their obsequious agenda.
+every odour in the building including their obsequious agenda.
 You’re wondering how the fuck you’re going to deal with this struggle not to become nothing but a gunt.
 Only to lead to, nothing but a mother...